 Once you have decided where you are testing, and what you are testing, you need to determine how you will be testing.
-Since every battery pack design has unique elements, and since testing requirements vary accordingly based on agreements between the manufacturer and end-user, in reality, there is no one-size-fits-all solution for everyone's battery pack testing needs.
+Since every battery pack design is unique and testing requirements are primarily left up to the end user and manufacturer to agree upon, in reality there is no one-size-fits-all solution for everyone's battery pack testing needs.